WaterTechWarriors/PDMS/README.md

 # PDF Ingestion and Processing Tool

-A powerful Python application for processing PDF files, extracting annotations, and generating structured output.
-This tool is designed to handle batch processing of PDF documents while maintaining detailed logging and providing user-friendly command-line interactions.
+A Python application for processing PDF files and creating structured outputs.
+This tool is designed for batch processing of PDF documents with a focus on annotation extraction and content structuring, featuring detailed logging and an interactive command-line interface.

 ## Features

 - 📄 Batch PDF processing
 - 📑 Annotation extraction
-- 🖼️ Bounding box image generation (optional)
 - 📊 JSON output generation
-- 📝 Markdown conversion capabilities
+- 📝 Markdown conversion for debugging
 - 🔄 Progress tracking
 - 📋 Detailed logging